derekpaulsen/cs764_project/paper/paper.md

 the (key, value) pair into an unordered buffer.
 Once the buffer fills, the buffer is replaced with another buffer from a preallocated pool and a thread is assigned to flush the buffer into the tree using repeated inserts into the B-Tree.
-This approach has the distinct advantage that it is compeletely separate from the underlying B-Tree implementation.
-That is, this solution can be placed on top of any existing B-Tree algorithm with essentailly no modification.
+This approach has the distinct advantage that it is completely separate from the underlying B-Tree implementation.
+That is, this solution can be placed on top of any existing B-Tree algorithm with essentially no modification.
 For our backing B-Tree implementation we choose to use a B-Tree with Optimistic Lock Coupling since [3] showed that, it was the best performing B-Tree implementation.